jbentzen/framer-scrollcontroller/README.md

 ### Scene
+The scene defines in what part of the page/view something should happen and manages all attached tweens and pins.
+The scene has a start position defined by either a layer (triggerLayer) and/or an offset (from the triggerLayer or from top/left of screen if no triggerLayer is defined).
+The scene can also have an end if a duration is defined.
+Every scene has a needle (defined by a number between 0 and 1, start of screen is 0, end of screen is 1).
+The needle triggers events once it reaches the start, the end and whenever it enters, progresses and leaves the scene.
+A scene can be setup easily and precisely by enabling the guide.

 | Property | Type | Default | Description |
 | :--- | :--- | :--- | :--- |
 | `Scene.source` | Object | `ScrollComponent` | Get scene ScrollComponent |